phdata/snowchange/README.md

 --- | ---
 -h, --help | Show the help message and exit
 -f ROOT_FOLDER, --root-folder ROOT_FOLDER| *(Optional)* The root folder for the database change scripts.
 The default is the current directory.
--a SNOWFLAKE_ACCOUNT, --snowflake-account SNOWFLAKE_ACCOUNT | The name of the snowflake account (e.g. ly12345)
+-a SNOWFLAKE_ACCOUNT, --snowflake-account SNOWFLAKE_ACCOUNT | The name[.region[.provider]] of the snowflake account (e.g. ly12345.us-east-2.aws)
---snowflake-region SNOWFLAKE_REGION | The name of the snowflake region (e.g. ap-southeast-2)
+-k PRIVATE_KEY_FILE, --private-key-file PRIVATE_KEY_FILE | The path that holds the private key used for authentication.
+An alternative for password authentication.
 -u SNOWFLAKE_USER, --snowflake-user SNOWFLAKE_USER | The name of the snowflake user (e.g. DEPLOYER)
 -r SNOWFLAKE_ROLE, --snowflake-role SNOWFLAKE_ROLE | The name of the role to use (e.g. DEPLOYER_ROLE)
 -w SNOWFLAKE_WAREHOUSE, --snowflake-warehouse SNOWFLAKE_WAREHOUSE | The name of the warehouse to use (e.g. DEPLOYER_WAREHOUSE)